 Similarities between agreement and contract

-In both an agreement and contract, one party must offer, also known as ‘proposal’ in simple terms.
-This offer needs to be accepted by the second party unconditionally to whom the offer is made.
+In both an agreement and contract, one party must make an offer, also known as ‘proposal’.
+This offer should be accepted by the second party unconditionally to whom the offer is made.

 There must be acceptance by the party to whom the first party makes the offer.
-The acceptance of the offer must be unconditional.
+The acceptance of the offer should be unconditional.

 Acceptance of the offer is essential in both the agreements and the contract.

-It is not considered acceptance if the acceptance is made conditionally; it will be a cross-offer.
+If the acceptance is made conditionally, then it is considered to be a cross-offer.

-The offer and acceptance by the parties must be made in lieu of some consideration, and this consideration must be in a reasonable amount.
+The offer and acceptance by the parties must be made in lieu of some consideration, and this consideration should be of a reasonable amount.

-It should not be arbitrary or unreasonable.
-E.g.:- money, property or a promise to perform an act or refrain from doing an act.
+The offer should not be arbitrary or unreasonable, for example, money, property or a promise to perform an act or refrain from doing an act.

-Consideration gets defined under section 2(d) of the Indian contract act, 1872.
+Considerations are defined under Section 2(d) of the Indian Contract Act, 1872.

-The difference between agreement and contract is many, but people often get confused between the two.
-Firstly, agreements are mainly informal, while contracts are formal.
-Agreements can get formed between two parties without any legal enforceability.
-The parties cannot seek courts to redress disputes arising out of failure to perform the terms and conditions mentioned under it.
+Agreement and contracts differ considerably.
+However, people are typically confused between the two concepts.
+First, agreements are informal, whereas contracts are formal.
+Agreements can be formed between two parties without any legal enforceability.
+The parties cannot seek courts to redress disputes arising out of failure to perform the terms and conditions mentioned.

-One should always enter into a contract to carry out any commercial transaction or services over a less stringent agreement that fails to protect parties against a breach of terms.
+An individual should always enter into a contract to perform any commercial transaction or services over a less stringent agreement that cannot protect parties against a breach of terms.

 What are the grounds for an agreement to be considered a valid contract?

-An agreement gets considered a contract when made with the free consent of parties competent to contract, with a lawful object and for a lawful consideration and not expressly declared to be void.
+An agreement is considered a contract when made with the free consent of parties competent to contract to accomplish a lawful objective and lawful consideration and not expressly declared to be void.

-An agreement in the restraint of marriage of minors is void or not?
+Is an agreement in the restraint of marriage of minors void?

 An agreement in restraint of marriage is void, but it will not be considered a void agreement in the case of minors.

-What is the status of an agreement in restraint of trade or a business in which goodwill gets sold?
+What is the status of an agreement in the restraint of trade or a business in which goodwill is sold?

-An agreement in restraint of trade or a business in which goodwill gets sold is a valid contract and an exception to section 27 of the act.
+An agreement in restraint of trade or a business in which goodwill is sold is a valid contract and an exception to section 27 of the act.

 If an agreement in restraint of legal proceeding is void, then what is the status of an agreement?

-An agreement for referring a dispute to arbitration is a valid contract and is enforceable in a court of law which is also an exception to section 28 of the Indian Contract Act, 1872.
+An agreement for referring a dispute to arbitration is a valid contract and enforceable in a court of law which is also an exception to Section 28 of the Indian Contract Act, 1872.